-For example, let’s say we’re testing a new mobile app prototype for online banking targeting mature users.
-We have a limited budget for creative and code and need to make sure we suss out key features for our next coding sprint and the mark on our next release to build our user base and trust with key stakeholders.
+But we also have a limited budget for creative and code and need to make sure we suss out key features for our next coding sprint and the mark on our next release to build our user base and trust with key stakeholders.

 Sit down with your team and identify one or two key questions you’d like to solve for right now.
 While everyone will likely have a different agenda, your goal should be to get everyone to vote on the areas in which they feel most strongly.
 These might not be obvious.
 In fact, they should be the murkiest (and thus carry the most risk for blowing up your budget or timeline).

-A user aged 55 with arthritis wants to login to our app using their thumb and check the balance of their bank account, transfer funds, and see scheduled payments while standing in line for coffee.
+A user aged 55 with arthritis wants to shop our eCommerce store using their thumb and checkout for payment while standing in line for coffee.

 Note: Stating the context in which this experience will occur is actually a subtle detail that has big implications.
-A coffee line is filled with distractions and people jostling, but it’s often where most of us fit in our small tasks throughout the day.
+A coffee line is filled with distractions and people jostling, but it’s often where most of us fit in our small tasks throughout the day like shopping or banking

 Having a solid question with parameters will help you focus and ensure buy-in from everyone on the team.